Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 - /apiv1/{deviceid}{objectid}				- Write to an object from a specific device.
 - /apiv1/subscribe/{deviceid}{objectid}		- Subscribe to an object from a specific device.

-These API points will be used as follows:
-"homeassistant.local/apiv1/json"

-You can find the Web UI on /webapp

 **Device Identifiers** get written as "device:number", so if a device has an identifier of 100, the notation for API will be "device:100".